segal-leguernherry/segal-leguernherry.github.io/index.markdown

 layout: home
 ---
-I am an Assistant Professor at the Aix-Marseille School of Economics and a Senior Economist at the EU Tax Observatory.
-In Spring 2026, I was a Visiting Assistant Professor at UC Berkeley.
+I am an Assistant Professor (on leave) at the Aix-Marseille School of Economics and a Senior Economist at the EU Tax Observatory.
+I am currently a Marie Skłodowska-Curie Fellow at the Oxford University Centre for Business Taxation (2026–27).

 In my research, I study how households respond to taxes and the implications of these responses for tax progressivity and inequality.
 I am particularly interested in wealth taxation and tax evasion.
 &nbsp;